Generative Inverse Design with Abstention via Diagonal Flow Matching: Related Work

 \subsection{Generative Inverse Design}

 Recent approaches replace iterative optimization with learned mappings.
 Physics-informed neural networks~\cite{raissi2019physics,cai2021physics} and operator learning models~\cite{lu2021learning,li2020fourier,Drygala_2022,ross2025worldmodelssuccessfullylearn} learn fast forward surrogates but remain unidirectional.
 Domain-specific generative models have been developed for applications including airfoil parameterization via GANs~\cite{generative_design_gan_airfoil}, protein structure generation via diffusion~\cite{generative_design_diffusion_proteins}, and physics foundation models~\cite{nguyen2025physix,simonds2025llms}, though these typically require task-specific training or prompting.
 Some recent works integrate physical constraints directly into the generation process by coupling generative models with optimization or iterative sampling~\cite{diffusion_optimization_models,wucompositional}.
 For example, DFlow-SUR~\cite{dflow_sur} propagates physical gradients through the flow matching ODE, actively steering generation toward feasible targets.
 While highly accurate, these methods reintroduce the computational cost of iterative optimization at inference time.
+Simulation-based inference (SBI) provides a closely related perspective: it learns amortized posterior samplers for unknown parameters given simulator observations, and recent work applies flow matching to this setting~\cite{wildberger2023flow}.
+These methods typically use the observation or target as a conditioning variable and transport latent noise to samples from the conditional posterior.
 In contrast, our work follows the fully invertible paradigm~\cite{ardizzoneanalyzing,dinh2017density,chan2023lu,chen2018neural}, which amortizes the cost of inverse design by learning a direct, bidirectional map~\cite{ardizzoneanalyzing,dataset_gas_turbine}.
 We build on Conditional Flow Matching (CFM)~\cite{lipmanflow} but identify that its standard formulation is unstable for inverse problems.
 We resolve this via Diagonal Flow Matching (see Section~\ref{sec:methodology}), enabling accurate, single-pass generation without test-time optimization.
 We use coupling-based INNs~\cite{dinh2017density} as a further baseline in our experiments.